 despite books kindled in electronic flames.
 The locket of bookish love still opens and shuts.
 But its words have migrated to a luminous elsewhere.
 Neither completely oral nor written — a somewhere in between.
 Then will oak, willow, birch, and olive poets return to their digital tribes — trees wander back to

-Equi’s first book, Federal Woman, was published in 1978 by Danaides press.
-She has written over ten books of poetry including, Voice-Over (Coffee House Press, 1999), chosen by Thom Gunn for the San Francisco State Poetry Award, The Cloud of Knowable Things (Coffee House Press, 2003), Ripple Effect: New and Selected Poems (Coffee House Press, 2007), which was shortlisted for the 2008 International Griffin Poetry Prize, and Click and Clone (Coffee House Press, 2011).
+Equi’s first book, Federal Woman, was published in 1978 by Danaides Press.
+She has written over ten books of poetry, including Sentences and Rain (Coffee House Press, 2015); Click and Clone (Coffee House Press, 2011); Ripple Effect: New and Selected Poems (Coffee House Press, 2007), which was shortlisted for the 2008 International Griffin Poetry Prize; The Cloud of Knowable Things (Coffee House Press, 2003); and Voice-Over (Coffee House Press, 1999), chosen by Thom Gunn for the San Francisco State Poetry Award.

 About her work, Equi has said:

 "I like the fact that for the most part, my poems are pretty accessible.
 I don’t consciously aim for that, but I do know that my sense of audience is always a mix of literary and non-literary types.
 On the other hand, I like to keep things (especially in terms of language) interesting.
 Over the years, my work has been informed by a wide range of styles including surrealist, concrete, and classical Chinese poetry, so it’s not unsophisticated—just willfully direct in a minimalist sort of way."

 Equi lives in New York City and teaches in the Master of Fine Arts program at The New School.